 Assemble and Bake the Rolls:

 - Turn the dough out onto a well-floured surface and knead a little to work out any bubbles.
 Use a rolling pin to roll the dough into a 12x18-inch (30x46-cm) rectangle.
-Spread the cinnamon filling over the dough, leaving 1 inch of bare dough on the long edges.
+Cover the dough with the cinnamon filling.

 - Roll the dough into a log, starting on the long edge so that the log measures 18 inches (46-cm) long.
 Slice the log into 12 slices, each measuring 1 1/2-inch (about 3.8 cm.)
 Place these in the pan, on top of the caramel, and cover with a dish towel.
 Let the rolls rise again for about 30-45 minutes, until they are almost touching each other.